- Analytical Model

 Any step in the production process that improves the product for the customer.
 Also, any activity that the customer cars about, that changes the product and that is done right the first time.
 The value-added concept and value stream mapping approach is very subjective and thereby often causes confusion concerning the underlying science of a process.
 The value-added concepts were first promoted in the 1990s and became highly popular when Rother and Shook published “Learning to See” in 1998.
 For further discussion, see “The Value-Added Fantasy” in Factory Physics for Managers.Sources: Pound, Bell and Spearman, Factory Physics for Managers, 2014 McGraw-Hill, New York, pp. 172-176

-Variability is the term used to describe any dissimilarity between specific instances of a particular operation or process, particular entity output from an operation, or a particular Demand.
-The dissimilarity may manifest itself in terms of attributes of the entities/ operations or in the timing of those entities/ operations.
+The term used to describe any dissimilarity between specific instances of a particular operation or process, particular entity output from an operation, or a particular demand.
+The dissimilarity may manifest itself in terms of attributes of the entities/ operations or in the timing of those entities/operations.

 - Variability – Types

 - Entity variation includes differences in any attribute such as size, color, hardness, density, quantity, quality, etc.